-A bachelor thesis usually contains 35 pages $\pm 10$ % and a master thesis 45 pages $\pm 10$ %.
-The expected scope of seminar papers is announced during lectures, but is usually around 5000 words.
-This refers exclusively to text pages (without front cover, table of contents, lists of abbreviations/symbols/figures/tables/references and appendix).
-Figures and tables are no direct parts of the text, so including many figures and/or tables may well exceed the specified number of pages of a thesis or seminar paper.
+A bachelor thesis contains 35 pages ±10 % and a master thesis 45 pages ±10%.
+This refer exclusively to text pages (without front cover, table of contents, lists of abbreviations/symbols/figures/tables/references and appendix).
+Figures and tables are no direct parts of the text, so including many figures and/or tables may well exceed the specified number of pages of a thesis.